-30 How does a buyer typically finance real-estate business combinations?
+30 How does a buyer typically finance real estate business combinations?

-In an asset deal, real-estate-related business combinations are to a large extent financed by way of mortgages on real estate, usually in the form of mortgage certificates.
+In an asset deal, real estate-related business combinations are to a large extent financed by way of mortgages on real estate, usually in the form of mortgage certificates.
 Up to 80 per cent of the real estate's value may be financed by Swiss banks by means of mortgages.
-However, it should be noted that banks generally apply a conservative approach when assessing the value of real estate.
+However, banks generally apply a conservative approach when assessing the value of real estate.